HOCKEY OPERATIONS STAFF

 Max Fortunus - Assistant Coach

-Fortunus made 10 trips to the Calder Cup Playoffs in his AHL career, logging 31 points (6-25=31) in 118 career AHL postseason games.
-Of his 10 career playoff appearances, five came with Texas, recording 15 points (2-13=15) in 63 Calder Cup Playoff games in a Texas sweater.
-Fortunus won the 2014 Calder Cup with Texas, while he also reached the Calder Cup Final in 2009 with Manitoba and again in 2010 with Texas.
+Fortunus spent 15 seasons in the AHL where he amassed 286 points (76-210--286) in 882 career games with Houston, Manitoba, Texas, Iowa, and Springfield.
+The former defenseman recorded 167 points (44-123--167) in 402 career games with Texas over six seasons from 2009-15.
+Fortunus was named an assistant captain for the 2011-12 campaign before serving as Texas’ captain from 2012-15.
+He ranks fourth in Texas Stars history in games played (402), fifth in assists (123), and sixth in points (167), leading all club defensemen in each category.
+Fortunus made 10 trips to the Calder Cup Playoffs in his AHL career, logging 31 points (6-25--31) in 118 career AHL postseason games.
+Of his 10 career playoff appearances, five came with Texas, recording 15 points (2-13--15) in 63 Calder Cup Playoff games in a Texas sweater.
+Fortunus captained the Stars to the 2014 Calder Cup Championship, while he also reached the Calder Cup Finals in 2009 with Manitoba and again in 2010 with Texas.
 He was also named to the 2014-15 AHL All-Star Game.

-The native of La Prairie, Quebec, appeared in nine career NHL contests with Dallas during the 2009-10 and 2013-14 seasons, recording one assist (0-1=1).
-Additionally, he spent parts of two seasons with Louisiana of the ECHL from 2003-05, registering 42 points (11-31=42) in 123 games.
-Prior to his professional debut in 2003-04, Fortunus logged 148 points (40-108=148) in 285 career games in five seasons with Baie-Comeau Drakkar of the QMJHL, earning QMJHL First All-Star Team honors and winning the Emile Bouchard Trophy as the QMJHL’s Defenseman of the Year in 2002-03.
+The native of La Prairie, Quebec, appeared in nine career NHL contests with Dallas during the 2009-10 and 2013-14 seasons, recording one assist (0-1--1).
+Additionally, he spent parts of two seasons with Louisiana of the ECHL from 2003-05, registering 42 points (11-31--42) in 123 games.
+Prior to his professional debut in 2003-04, Fortunus logged 148 points (40-108--148) in 285 career games in five seasons with Baie-Comeau Drakkar of the QMJHL, earning QMJHL First All-Star Team honors and winning the Emile Bouchard Trophy as the QMJHL’s Defenseman of the Year in 2002-03. -

 Ryan Daniels - Goaltender Development Coach